elorest/vim-slang/README.md

-vim-slim
+vim-slang for crystal-lang
 ===

-slim syntax highlighting for vim.
+slang syntax highlighting for vim.
+Forked from vim-slim.

 Install with pathogen
 ---------------------